-- a.
-Up to five days of accumulated sick leave per occurrence may be used when attendance is required due to the death of the employee's parent, spouse, children, brother, sister, grandparent, grandchildren, father-in-law, mother-inlaw, son-in-law, daughter-in-law, brother-in-law, sister-in-law, or steprelatives; or any other person for whom the employee has a personal obligation who is residing in the employee's household. - b.
-In the event an employee has a personal obligation for a person other than someone in §B.5.a. above, the employee shall be permitted to use up to five days of accrued sick leave per calendar year for funeral attendance/bereavement.
+1) Up to five (5) days of accumulated sick leave per occurrence may be used when attendance is required due to the death of the employee's parent, spouse, or children, brother, sister, grandparent, grandchildren, father-in-law, mother-in-law, son-inlaw, daughter-in-law, brother-in-law, sister-in-law, or steprelatives; or any other person for whom the employee has a personal obligation who is residing in the employee's household.

+2) In the event an employee has a personal obligation for a person other than someone in §B.3.d.1) above, the employee shall be permitted to use up to five days of accrued sick leave per calendar year for funeral attendance/bereavement.